Voter invitation card: United Kingdom

 A poll card is a document which is sent to all registered voters by the returning officer shortly before an election in the United Kingdom.
 The poll card gives information about the election, such as the date of the election, the location and opening times of the voter's polling station, and the name, address and electoral number of the voter.

 It is not necessary to take the card to the polling station to vote.

 Poll cards were introduced as part of the Representation of the People Act 1948, and the first general election in which they were used was that of 1950.

 Tunisia

-In Tunisia, the Ministry of the Interior organizes and manages the votes from 1959 until 2009 by presenting the voter's card and the national identity card.
-But following the Tunisian revolution in 2011, the Independent High Authority for Elections is responsible for the management of elections and referendums, their organization and their supervision in their different phases.
-From this date, the voter card is no longer used.
+In Tunisia, the Ministry of the Interior organized and managed the votes from 1959 until 2009 by presenting the voter's card and the national identity card.
+But following the Tunisian Revolution in 2011, the Independent High Authority for Elections is now responsible for the management of elections and referendums, their organization and their supervision in their different phases.
+From this date on, the voter card is no longer used.